baswantrayallad/uvce-marvel-tasks/assets/1level-report.md

 ![enc-dev](https://github.com/baswantrayallad/uvce-marvel-tasks/blob/main/Task9(2).png?raw=true)

 ## TASK 10: WEB SCRAPPING
-Beautiful Soup is a Python library designed for parsing HTML and XML documents.
-It creates parse trees that make it straightforward to extract data from HTML documents you’ve scraped from the internet.
-Beautiful Soup is a useful tool in your web scraping toolkit, allowing you to conveniently extract specific information from HTML, even from complex static websites.
+## Beautiful Soup

+**Beautiful Soup** is a Python library used for parsing and analyzing **HTML and XML documents**.
+It helps developers navigate and extract information from web pages in a simple and structured way.

+When HTML content is loaded into Beautiful Soup, it converts the document into a **parse tree**.
+This tree structure allows programmers to easily search, filter, and retrieve specific elements such as tags, attributes, or text content.

+Beautiful Soup is commonly used in **web scraping**, where developers collect data from websites.
+It works particularly well for extracting information from **static web pages**, even when the HTML structure is large or complex.

+Using Beautiful Soup, tasks such as finding links, extracting headings, collecting product information, or gathering article content become much easier and more efficient.

 ![webscraping](https://github.com/baswantrayallad/uvce-marvel-tasks/blob/main/Task10.png)